Phonics and Reading

 Assessment is used to monitor progress and identify any child needing additional support as soon as they need it.

-Assessment for learning is used daily in phonics sessions to identify children needing Keep-up support and weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings.
+Assessment for learning is embedded in daily phonics sessions to identify children needing Keep-up support.
+Weekly review lessons assess gaps, address them promptly and secure fluency of GPCs, words and spellings.

-Summative assessment is used half termly to assess progress in phonics, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.
+Summative assessment is used half termly to assess progress in phonics, identify gaps in learning that need to be addressed, identify any children needing additional support and to plan the Keep-up support where needed,

 Teachers in Years 1-6 use the Salford Reading Test termly to monitor children’s word reading ages.